France suffer Benzema injury blow as forward limps off one week ahead of Euro 2020 kickoff

 What was said?

-"It's a knock," Didier Deschamps told M6 at halftime.
+"It's a knock," national team boss Didier Deschamps told M6 at half-time.
 "He took a good hit on the muscle above the left knee, and he felt that it was hardening so we took no risk.
 The medical staff is currently with him."

 Benzema's return to France